UniversalDependencies/docs/_pal/dep/conj.md

 obl(frōxt, =š)
 ~~~

-<br>An alternative analysis would be an embedded conjunct clause: 'Peter a book to Mary (embedded: and a voucher to John) gives.' but this cannot be reconstructed as two full clauses without change of word order because the direct reconstruction results in an ungrammatical structure: 'Peter a book to Mary and (Peter) a voucher to John (gives) gives.'
+<br>An alternative analysis would be an embedded `conjunct` clause: 'Peter a book to Mary (embedded: and a voucher to John) gives.' but this cannot be reconstructed as two full clauses without change of word order because the direct reconstruction results in an ungrammatical structure: 'Peter a book to Mary and (Peter) a voucher to John (gives) gives.'
 This analysis would also violate the principle of linking conjuncts to what precedes them.

 The obviously correct analysis is that it is possible to coordinate not only single parts but also pairs, which is something that cannot be annotated in UD.
-The solution is to assume the first part to be the conjunct dependent of the second: 'Peter a book to Mary (gives) and (Peter) a voucher to John gives.'
+The solution is to assume the first part to be the `conjunct` dependent of the second: 'Peter a book to Mary (gives) and (Peter) a voucher to John gives.'
 Omission of continued subjects is regular in Middle Persian so that one can assume two rules:
 1. Omit continued subject: 'Peter a book to Mary gives.
 (Peter) a voucher to John gives.'
 2. Coordinate and omit identical parts: 'Peter a book to Mary (gives) and a voucher to John gives.'
-The remaining problem is the UD principle of linking conjuncts to what precedes them, which we solve by renaming such dependent relations as `dep:conj`.
+The remaining problem is the UD principle of linking conjuncts to what precedes them, which we solve by renaming such dependent relations as [dep:conj]().

 - "A woman (is not allowed) not to take a husband and a man is not allowed not to take a wife." (omitted word in parantheses)
 ~~~ sdparse